jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 * Can you make your bot mimic a certain kind of text, such as the author of a novel or a type of viral headline?
 * Try looking into [regular expressions](https://www.tutorialspoint.com/python/python_reg_expressions.htm), a difficult-to-get-used-to but very powerful library that lets you manipulate text based on patterns.
 Lots more info in the [Python docs](https://docs.python.org/2/library/re.html) and [this cheatsheet](https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/pdf/).

+### INSTALLING PYTHON LIBRARIES
+To post our tweets, we'll need a library to handle all the messy bits.
+There are a few Python libraries for this, but we're going to use `python-twitter`, [available here](https://github.com/bear/python-twitter).
+Use the instructions below to install the library, and others you might want to try.

+* Install `pip`, a Python module that installs other libraries.
+Your version of Python might already have it installed: type `pip` in the command line to check.
+If not, use [these instructions](https://pip.pypa.io/en/stable/installing/)
+* Optional: other tools for installing libraries on the Mac include the excellent [Homebrew](https://brew.sh/)
+* With `pip` installed, getting the Twitter library is easy!
+In the command line, simply run `pip install python-twitter`.
+You should see a bunch of text roll by, then success!
+* Some code includes amazingly rich documentation... this library not as much.
+There are a [few examples here](https://github.com/bear/python-twitter/tree/master/examples), but for this project you shouldn't need anything too fancy.

 ### FOR TUESDAY, APRIL 10
 For next week, your assignment is to finish your bot!
 Get your OAuth settings and run some test posts.
 Once all done, post a bunch of tweets and assemble your documentation.